chaynHQ/bloom-frontend/README.md

 NEXT_PUBLIC_FIREBASE_APP_ID=
 NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID=

-NEXT_PUBLIC_SIMPLYBOOK_WIDGET_URL=
-NEXT_PUBLIC_CRISP_WEBSITE_ID=
 NEXT_PUBLIC_STORYBLOK_TOKEN=

+NEXT_PUBLIC_CRISP_WEBSITE_ID= # OPTIONAL for user messaging
-NEXT_PUBLIC_HOTJAR_ID= # OPTIONAL // for UX analytics
+NEXT_PUBLIC_SIMPLYBOOK_WIDGET_URL= # OPTIONAL for booking session forms NEXT_PUBLIC_HOTJAR_ID= # OPTIONAL for UX analytics
-NEXT_PUBLIC_ZAPIER_WEBHOOK_DEMO_FORM= # OPTIONAL // for user data form webhooks
-NEXT_PUBLIC_ZAPIER_WEBHOOK_SETA_FORM= # OPTIONAL // for user data form webhooks
+NEXT_PUBLIC_ZAPIER_WEBHOOK_DEMO_FORM= # OPTIONAL for user data form webhooks NEXT_PUBLIC_ZAPIER_WEBHOOK_SETA_FORM= # OPTIONAL for user data form webhooks
 ```

 **NB: When adding a new environment variable, it may also need to be added the [ci.yml](ci.yml) file**

-### Environment variables
+### Additional Environment variables

-This is a brief explanation for environment variables that need more background.
+These additional environment variables are optional:

-- FF_DISABLED_COURSES: This feature flag is intended to remove courses from the users course home page.
+- `FF_DISABLED_COURSES`: This feature flag is intended to remove courses from the users course home page.
 Note that this does not prevent the user from accessing the course completely - the user may still be able to access the course if they navigate to the URL.

   In terms of use, the variable could be used to disable a course when it has not been translated to a particular language e.g. if the `healing-from-sexual-trauma/` course is ready in English but not in French, then the course can be enabled in storyblok but still disabled in french.
 To do this, the the french url slug `fr/courses/healing-from-sexual-trauma/` should be included in the environment variable.
 This means the course will be hidden in the French version of bloom but still visible to the English version of bloom.
 If multiple courses need to be disabled, the slugs will need to be separated by commas.

-- NEXT_PUBLIC_FF_USER_RESEARCH_BANNER: This feature flag enables a banner which displays a banner message aimed to gathering users for Bloom feedback.
+- `NEXT_PUBLIC_FF_USER_RESEARCH_BANNER`: This feature flag enables a banner which displays a banner message aimed to gathering users for Bloom feedback.
 It is intended to be turned on temporarily, for saw 1-2 weeks at a time.
 It links to an external form which users can fill out if they would like to take part in research.

 ### Run locally